OcaJoy/AIConfigurableAntenna/docs/source/software.rst

   | This code is sent when the Arduino successfully homed all the antennas

-- **03**: ERROR: Misstep in the belt system of the main antennas

-  | This code is sent when 1 of the 2 switches that checks if the main antennas are homed is not activated to notify that there is a misstep in the belt system of the main antenna.

-- **04**: ERROR: Misstep in the gear system of the reflector antennas.

-  | This code is sent when 1 of the 2 switches that check if the reflector antennas are homed is not activated to notify that there is a misstep in the gear system of the reflector antenna.

 - **05**: ERROR: Frequency inputted is not within the capability of antennas.
-  | This code is sent to notify that the inputted frequency is not within 320 MHz - 1.6 GHz
+  | This code is sent to notify that the inputted frequency is not within 326 MHz - 1.314 GHz

 - **06**: ERROR: Desired antenna length inputted is not within the capability of antennas.